Qualitative software engineering research -- reflections and guidelines

 The aim of the literature review was to provide an overview of the current qualitative research in software engineering.
 To meet the aim, we extracted four properties from the included primary studies: (a) research method, (b) data collection method, (c) quality criteria indicators, and (d) quality guidelines.
 Information about these properties is presented in Table~\ref{table:properties}.

-Regarding the quality criteria indicators, i.e. property (d), the choice of what quality criteria to use was not uncontested.
-We recognize that using the same set of criteria for all qualitative methods was not optimal and that we, to compile a detailed and nuanced assessment, would have to apply different sets for different methods based in their underpinning epistemological orientation.
-However, our aim was not to compile a detailed assessment of each individual study.
+Regarding the quality criteria indicators, i.e., property (c), the choice of what quality criteria to use was not uncontested.
+We recognize that using the same set of criteria for all qualitative methods was not optimal, and that, to compile a detailed and nuanced assessment, we would have to apply different sets for different methods based on their underpinning epistemological orientation.
+However, we aimed not to compile a detailed assessment of each individual study.
 Instead, we strove to create general insights of the quality of the collective studies and we, therefore, argue that a common set of quality criteria for all types of research methods is sufficient.